 Yes, a directors loan is a lot different to dividends.

-- A director’s loan is a temporary loan that your company gives you, which needs to be paid back to the company.
+- A director’s loan is money your company gives you temporarily, which needs to be paid back to the business.

 - A dividend is a lump sum of money that’s paid to its shareholders on a regular basis.
 This is profit-based and does not need to be paid back.